B3 >> BCANZ home · Search database · Browse database

 Impacts on non-targets:

-Paynter et al. (2008) - gorse pod moth in the field has been found attacking non-targets Cytisus scoparius (Scotch broom), Genista monspessulana, Lupinus arboreus, Lotus pedunculata, and also occasionally Spartium junceum, Genista lydia, Lupinus polyphyllus, Cytisus proliferus (tagasaste, a minor fodder crop) and Lotus corniculatus.
-These are all non-natives and most are invasive weeds and no adverse environmental or economic impacts have been reported; however the host-range is broader than was predicted by host-range testing.
+Paynter et al. (2008) - gorse pod moth in the field has been found attacking non-targets Cytisus scoparius (Scotch broom), Genista monspessulana (Montpellier broom), Lupinus arboreus (tree lupin), Lotus pedunculatus (lotus), and also occasionally Spartium junceum (Spanish broom), Genista lydia (Lydian broom), Lupinus polyphyllus (Russell lupin), Cytisus proliferus (tagasaste, a minor fodder crop) and Lotus corniculatus (bird's-foot trefoil).
+These are all non-natives and most are invasive weeds and no adverse environmental or economic impacts have been reported; however, the host-range is broader than was predicted by host-range testing.
 Experiments and field surveys were carried out to test three hypotheses to explain why original host range testing did not predict the host range in New Zealand: (1) that, as well as gorse pod moth, a cryptic species was accidentally introduced; (2) asynchrony between oviposition of the biocontrol agent and flowering of the target plant, and (3) the population collected in Portugal has different host preferences from the tested English population.
 Morphology and DNA sequencing indicated that only one Cydia species was present in the New Zealand samples.
 Host range testing of moths collected at Yately Common, UK (where moths were collected for the original host range tests) did not contradict the original tests that indicated non-target attack was unlikely.
 In contrast, moths sourced from Portugal were capable of exploiting a broader range of plants, though in choice tests, gorse was preferred.
 It is concluded that the non-target hosts were not predicted because of the release of untested moths from Portugal and asynchrony between gorse pod moth flight period and gorse flowering causing deprivation and the use of less preferred hosts.

-General comments: Landcare Research (2005) - some taxonomists have recently split the gorse pod moth into two species: C. succedana and C. ulicetana.
+Landcare Research (2005a) - some taxonomists have recently split the gorse pod moth into two species: C. succedana and C. ulicetana.
 Best advice at the moment is that the English pod moths are now considered to be C. ulicetana, but we do not yet know the identity of the moths in Portugal.
 [Moths from both countries have been released in New Zealand.]

 References